Mark Zuckerberg on why the world needs Facebook and the ‘Fifth Estate’

 China and censorship

-In the impassioned speech that lasted roughly 30 minutes, Zuckerberg highlighted threats to freedom of expression such as the censorship by Chinese authorities of the TikTok platform.
+In the impassioned speech that lasted roughly 30 minutes, Zuckerberg highlighted threats to freedom of expression, such as the censorship by Chinese authorities of the TikTok platform.
 “Is that the internet we want?” he asked.
 “This is one of the reasons why we don’t operate Facebook, Instagram, or our other services in China.”

 Zuckerberg talked at length about Facebook initiatives designed to improve security and content trustworthiness.
 He also highlighted a number of efforts underway at the company, many driven by artificial intelligence, like the verification of user identities, an independent oversight panel to approve or reject posts, and ways AI helps protect users.
 He said Facebook is also using AI to protect users by hunting for clusters of fake accounts, flagging hate speech, and detecting users who want to harm themselves.
 He also urged the need for an AI tool to measure bias and fairness in models.